TTN-ATTN/ctf/picoCTF2024/Trickster/Solve.md

 ![img](1.png)

-However, I did't know where was the file stored, so I tried visiting robots.txt for more information.
+However, I did't know the file location, so I tried visiting robots.txt for more information.

 robots.txt:
 ```